SCD346/SCD346/README.md

 - 🔭 I’m currently working on ... an app utilizing Elixir and Phoenix
 - 🌱 I’m currently learning ...
 Elixir and Phoenix
 - 👯 I’m looking to collaborate on ...
 Open Source
 - 🤔 I’m looking for help with ...
-Finding Open Source projects to contribute to.
+Finding open source projects
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 StephenCDoherty@Gmail.com
 - 🌐 [Personal Portfolio](https://www.stephencdoherty.com/)